prateeeksagar/FlightsandSearchService/README.md

-# Welcome to flight searching mircro service functionality using nodejs
+# Welcome to flighs and Search mircro service functionality using nodejs

 # project setup